ordpool-space/cat21/README.md

 ### Immutability

 1. Digital CAT-21 assets can't be destroyed, they are immutable on the Bitcoin blockchain.
-2. If a CAT-21 asset is sent to a "burner" address, the cat still exists but has no owner anymore.
+2. If a CAT-21 asset is sent to a "burner" address, the cat still exists but no longer has an owner.
 (The cat is free!)

 ## Library and Tools